 There is something about having such a tight-knit community working towards a common vision.
 There is yet to be the church politics that often come as the numbers add up.
-This is the time where the firm foundation on which the church will stand is still being built.
+This is when the foundation on which the church will stand is still being built.

 At the core of the Christian faith is the great commission.
-Each one of us is called to play their part in this.
+Each one of us is called to play our part in this.
 To empty the street of hell and fill the golden streets of heaven.
-The unfortunate part is that we often find that this can become somewhat of a competition between denominations.
+Unfortunately, we often find that this can become somewhat of a competition between denominations.
 It is an insult to the great commission when our vision shifts from filling heaven to filling our church pews.

 The reason behind this is fairly obvious in most cases.
 Running a church costs money.
 There are mega-churches that spend hundreds of thousands of dollars annually on lighting alone.
-The more people they can get in the pews the more money the church will receive in the form of tithes and offering.
+The more people they can get in the pews, the more money the church will receive in the form of tithes and offerings.